ptalom/test_coherence_on_BERT_with_matrix_completion/README.md

 ### Results
 The results show that, the masking strategy has a strong impact on model performance:
-- When **τ = 1 (fully coherence-based masking)** as shown in [Fig 1], the model performance decreases significantly compared to uniform masking (τ = 0, [Fig 2]).
+- When **τ = 1 (fully coherence-based masking)** as shown in [Fig. 1], the model performance decreases significantly compared to uniform masking (τ = 0, [Fig. 2]).
 The sudden drop in loss that is present in the original paper (τ = 0) is completly absent under fully coherent masking.
-For intermediate coherence (τ = 0.5, [Fig 3]), the sudden drop is partially recovered, although it is still weaker than in the uniform masking case.
+For intermediate coherence (τ = 0.5, [Fig. 3]), the sudden drop is partially recovered, although it is still weaker than in the uniform masking case.

 - **Role of randomness**: These observations suggest that the Transformer relies on a certain degree of randomness in the masked entries to generalize effectively.